-The academic program is accredited by the Council on Academic Accreditation of the American Speech-Language-Hearing Association.
-Students work in the Speech-Language-Hearing Clinic on campus and also have the opportunity to participate in clinical experiences throughout Texas and the United States.
+The academic program is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology.
+Undergraduate students work as aids for one semester in the Speech-Language Hearing Clinic on campus. of the American Speech-Language Hearing Association.
+Students work in the Speech-Language Hearing Clinic on campus and also have the opportunity to participate in clinical experiences throughout Texas and the United States.